 Revenue is recognised at a point of time when control over goods is transferred to the customers.
-Significant payment terms are disclosed in Note 7.

-The payments for trade receivables are due within 30 to 60 days from the invoice date.
-Information about trade receivables from contracts with customers is presented in Note 7.
+The external customers of the Company are Japan corporations.
+The payments for trade receivables are due within 60 days from the invoice date.